lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 ### Piazza discussion

+Especially in the first half of the course, you will be working through problems and I would like you to get help as soon as possible.

-### Instructor office hours
+### Instructor office hours/extra lab time

 ## Course outcomes

 ## Grading

 You will be graded on the following:
-* 11 homework assignments (lowest score dropped): 50%
-* 3 quizzes (including final): 40%
-* In-class assignments (1 point for participating in each one, for up to 10 points total; there will be at least 15 total): 10%
+* 20% participation
+* 20% homework problems (in theory section)
+* 20% problem presentations (in theory section)
+* 20% paper summaries (in algorithms section)
+* 20% paper presentations (in algorithms section)

+Note that there are *no tests!*

 After any curving, your grade will be determined by your total score as follows:
 93+: A; 90+: A-; 87+: B+; 83+: B; 80+: B-; 77+: C+; 73+: C; 70+: C-; 67+: D+; 63: D; 60: D-.

 ### Bonus

-There are three ways to earn bonus points in this class.
+There are two ways to earn bonus points in this class.

 #### Catch errors in course materials

-If you find an error in any of the course materials (typo, incorrect statement, etc.), post in the `#errors-in-course-material` channel on Discord.
-I will decide whether it's truly an error and not a duplicate.
+If you find an error in any of the course materials (typo, incorrect statement, etc.), make a post in Piazza (in TODO way).
+I will decide whether it's truly an error.
 If it is really an error, you get a quarter of a point.
 Only the first person to post about an error gets the points.
 You can earn a max of 1 total point toward your 100 for the course (for four errors).

 #### Course survey and evaluation